lymphoma

 The 5-year survival rate for patients with Hodgkin's lymphoma is 87%.
 If the cancer is detected at its earliest stage, the 5-year survival rate will be 91%.

-Q: What are the treatment options for lymphoma?
+Q: What are the methods for treating lymphoma?